bmth-arg-wiki/bmth-arg-wiki.github.io/pages/for-sof/scott_personal_journal.md

 > That face... that tasty face..
 Tasty... itchy...

 Document in the [FOR SOF](../for-sof) folder.
 The document discusses the outbreak of the VSPR-37 pandemic, which occurred in 2037.
-It has strong ties to the song [Dear Diary](../music/song-dear-diary)
+It has strong ties to the song [Dear Diary](../music/song-dear-diary).

+We learn more about what happened after this journal in the [Kingslayer](kingslayercodec) file.

 ***